-2021 2020
+2022 2021

 Rs.
 Rs.

-Rental income 208,450,924 206,400,898
+211,024,729 208,450,924

 The Company's main activity is the rental of investment properties.
 APL has rented out its properties to its three tenants which are involved in hotel operations.

 Rental income is received from the three hotels held namely, Riviere Citron Ltée, Pointe aux Piments Hotel Ltd and Tropical Hotel Ltd.